The Oculus Rift S is intended as a replacement of the original Oculus Rift and is the pinnacle of the Oculus VR line up.

 There's a minor bump in requirements here, but only slight, and these specs are pretty standard in most modern gaming laptops and desktop machines now.

 The keen-eyed will also spot that you now need a DisplayPort (or Mini DisplayPort) connection on your machine and only a single spare USB slot.
-This is, in our mind, one of the best changes with the new S headset, especially in terms of accessibility.
+This is, in our mind, is one of the best changes with the new S headset.

 One gripe we had with the original Oculus Rift was the need for three spare USB ports on your machine as well as the HDMI connection.
 If you're gaming off a laptop or even a desktop, it's often difficult to find enough spare ports for that without unplugging all your other peripherals.
 Now with built-in tracking sensors, there's not as much need for a multitude of USB connections, which is a massive plus and makes the Rift S far more usable.

 This new system also means its a lot easier to setup the Rift S anywhere and, in theory, move it to a new location with ease too.
-You can also see the room when you need to, so you can interact with loved ones or just avoid tripping over the cat without taking the headset off.
+You can also see the room when you need to. it's dead easy to assign a double button press to immediately bring up the virtual passthrough view.
+This makes it easy to interact with loved ones or just avoid tripping over the cat without taking the headset off.

 We wish the Rift S had been designed to be wireless, but Oculus says the technology for that is just too expensive at this point and the trade-off versus improved visuals and a smooth experience isn't worth it.
-Considering the HTC Vive wireless adapter costs over £300 as an extra accessory, that point is clearly illustrated.
+Considering the HTC Vive wireless adapter costs over £300 as an extra accessory, that point is clearly illustrated (but we'd still buy one if we were feeling flush).

 Bring your own headset